Last Updated on

-The Mini Poodle is a non-shedding dog perfect for allergy suffers.
 They are regarded as one of the most intelligent dogs in the world, are energetic and playful and love to be near their family at all times.

 Toy Poodles are the smaller of the two with Miniature Poodles being slightly larger than a Toy Poodle.

 Doxiedoodles will share similar traits to their parents.
 Like their parents, Doxiepoos are curious and affectionate.
 As Poodles tend to stick to one member of the family, your Doxiepoo might do the same.
 They don’t like to be left alone, so if you aren’t home for long stretches as a time, the Doxiepoo might not be the right dog for you.